2020 NRPA Research Sessions

 Two or more proposals from the same study cannot be submitted for review under different titles/authorship unless substantially different aspects of the study are represented in each proposal.

-Researchers who wish to submit panel proposals should submit one (1) one-page introduction from the panel organizer, and three (3) page papers addressing one central theme.
+Researchers who wish to submit panel proposals should submit a one (1) one-page introduction from the panel organizer, and three (3) page papers addressing one central theme.
 For further information see Section IV below.